Redjumpman/Jumper-Plugins/README.md

 # Installation
 First make sure you have [Red Bot V3](https://github.com/Cog-Creators/Red-DiscordBot/tree/V3/develop) installed.

-Next add my repo using the following command `[p]repo add JumperCogs https://github.com/Redjumpman/Jumper-Cogs V3`
+Next add my repo using the following command `[p]repo add jumpercogs https://github.com/Redjumpman/Jumper-Cogs V3`
 [p] will be your prefix.

 Next, you will have to download each cog individually.
 For example, if you want to download Casino, you would enter the following command:

-`>cog install JumperCogs casino`
+`>cog install jumpercogs casino`

 Make sure that you use the `[p]cog update` command to periodically update my cogs.
 This will ensure that you are getting the latest bug fixes and features.
 You may also update a specific cog by typing `[p]cog update casino`.